 Other limitations

 The sample was small, non-probabilistic and urban.
-So while results provide a voice for these young Aboriginal people who use illicit drugs, they may not be generalizable to other parts of Australia.
+While results provide a voice for these young Aboriginal people who use illicit drugs, they may not be generalizable to other parts of Australia.
 The needs of those most vulnerable young people, who are not connected to services or community events in any way, may be greater or may differ.
 Recall bias, or deliberate under- or over-reporting is possible.
 However, allowing participants to enter their responses privately via ACASI may have minimised social desirability bias [22, 28].

 Conclusions

-An interactive computer-based survey with an audio option appears to be a valuable way to provide a confidential voice to young Aboriginal people who use illicit drugs.
-The value of this approach is likely to further increase with improved technology.
-Flexibility and close partnerships with Aboriginal staff, ACCHSs and youth services are also required when interacting with young Aboriginal people.
-Further research will deepen understanding of the health concerns and service preferences of young people, and can inform service planning.
-The participants of this study strongly endorsed health services aimed at young Aboriginal people, and services which both address current health issues and the social determinants of health.
-The data highlighted the vulnerability of young Aboriginal Australians who use illicit drugs, but also their strengths: their concerns to look for the future, the support they see in family, friends and community, and their desire to be better connected with their culture.
-Further research and practical efforts should explore or document ways that this cultural connection can be provided in combination with quality and accessible health service, including assistance with substance misuse.
+Interactive computer-based surveys with an audio option appears to be a valuable way of engaging young Aboriginal people who use illicit drugs in research to deepen understanding of the health concerns and service preferences of young people to inform service planning.
+However, the delivery of such surveys requires close partnerships with Aboriginal staff, ACCHSs and youth services.
+The participants of this study strongly endorsed health services aimed at young Aboriginal people, and services that address both current health issues and the social determinants of health.
+The findings highlight the vulnerability of young Aboriginal Australians who use illicit drugs, their strengths and support mechanisms, concerns for the future and their desire to be better connected with their culture.
+Further research should explore ways that this cultural connection better aligned with health service delivery to improve access to primary health care young Aboriginal people who use illicit drugs.

 Acknowledgements